 If you're going to use the rectal method, which we do recommend with a baby under 1 year old, this is the thermometer to check out.
 It is also excellent as an oral thermometer, though of course all oral thermometers slightly underestimate how high a fever is.
 This iProven model is definitely the best thermometer we've tested.
 First, it gives very fast and accurate readings.
 In our testing, most readings took under 10 seconds, with the longest being about 12 seconds.
 Second, it's flexible and can be used as a rectal thermometer, an axial thermometer (armpit), or an oral thermometer for when you're dealing with an older kid (or yourself!).
 Third, it has some awesome features: it categorizes the temperature as Good, High, or Too High, it has a soft flexible tip, the numbers are easy to read, and it is waterproof.
 So you'll not only have peace of mind that you're getting an accurate reading, but you'll also not have to worry about getting it wet to make sure you're washing it well after use.
 In our testing, we found the readings to be very reliable: over the course of 5 consecutive reads, it only varied by about 0.2 degrees maximum, which is quite good.
 Also, did we mention how inexpensive this thermometer is?
 It's typically under $15 online, and sometimes can be found for around $10.
 Overall, this is an excellent and versatile thermometer that we highly recommend!

 Here is another excellent baby thermometer (Vicks model V923), that is just as accurate in its readings as the iProven model, but not quite as versatile.
 It is excellent for rectal readings: it has an intentionally short tip to prevent over-insertion, and a great grip and angle for rectal use.
 But this shape makes it way too short for oral or armpit use, so it's quite a bit limited.
 If you're worried about possibly inserting a longer thermometer a bit too far, then this is a great option for giving you peace of mind that you're doing things the right way and baby won't be harmed during the process.
-This is one of the best-selling rectal baby thermometer on the market in 2018, and for some really good reasons.
+This is one of the best-selling rectal baby thermometer on the market this year, and for some really good reasons.
 It is a fast, accurate, and reliable thermometer that takes only about 10-15 seconds to get a good reading with.
 And the reading is actually very good, and we found that the iProven and Vicks gave basically identical readings in our testing.
 There are some great features here.
 First, using it is simple: you turn it on, wait a couple seconds (it will first show what your last reading was), and then when the screen shows dashes it is ready to use.
 You want to put on a little bit of lubricant on it (we use Vaseline), then you're ready.
 Gently insert it into your baby's rectum, no more than one half inch.
 This thermometer is great because you simply want to put in the entire shiny metal portion of the probe, so this takes out the guess-work and keeps you from putting it in too deep and harming your baby.
 Once it has an accurate reading it will beep and the screen will light up.
 Takes about 15 seconds total to get an accurate reading.
 So it's not quite as fast as the iProven thermometer, but it is very accurate, portable, and pretty easy to use.
 Several others on the market tend to take longer to get a reading, are less accurate, and tend to stop working after a few months.

 This FDA Approved infrared thermometer is truly awesome and highly recommended overall for a versatile, accurate, and fast thermometer.
 This is a contact-free thermometer, which means that you don't even need to put it physically on the forehead.
 Instead, you point it at the forehead and make a left-right sweeping motion.
 It uses infrared light to measure hospital-grade accurate temporal artery temperatures.
 But here's the best part: it gives you a reasonably accurate read in about 2-3 seconds or so!
 Simply hold it about 3/4 to 1 inch from the forehead, starting on one side and sweeping it over to the other.
 So why do we say "reasonably accurate"?
 Well, forehead thermometers are definitely not as accurate as rectal or oral thermometers.
 This unit, and the one below, does do a pretty good job.
 In our testing, we compared it to a rectal thermometer and found that it was typically within 0.5 degrees of the rectal reading.
 That's really great for such a convenient method.
 Not only is it accurate and super fast, it's also really easy to use and definitely the most versatile one on this list.
 In terms of ease of use, it has a nice back-lit display that you can easily read even in dark rooms.
 It has intuitive buttons, one to switch from Celcius to Fahrenheit, one to change the mode (more on that later), and one to mute it so there are no beeps to wake a sleeping baby.
 When you do a reading, it shows you what it's measuring continuously, and at the end it shows you the highest read temperature.
 Now back to the modes.
 Here's the cool thing: infrared light can measure the temperature of anything in your house.
 Want to measure the temperature of your baby's room?
 Put it on the room setting and check it out!
 Want to measure the temperature of that bottle of milk you just warmed?
 Put it on the object setting and check it out!
 While we're on the topic, check out our reviews of the best baby bottle warmers.
 Any object you want to measure the temperature of, you can now do at the tip of your fingers.
 So not only is this a super accurate and well made forehead thermometer, you can also use it for a ton of other uses around the house.
 Overall, this is one of the best forehead thermometers on the market, and we highly recommend it!